 IFTTT isn't your only gateway to a connected, automated smart home setup.
 For users looking at chaining together more than a couple of platforms at once that aren't natively compatible, Stringify could well be the answer.

-With more, er, strings to its bow than IFTTT, Stringify offers extra functionalities and freedoms that its bigger named rival (you can even throw IFTTT into the mix, in fact).
-And it's a name you could be hearing more of.
-Comcast recently snapped up Stringify and announced at CES 2018 that it would soon integrate the cloud-powered automation with Xfinity.
+With more, er, strings to its bow than IFTTT, Stringify offers extra functionalities and freedoms that its bigger-named rival (you can even throw IFTTT into the mix, in fact).
+And it's a name you'll be hearing more and more of, with cable company Comcast beginning to put its own stamp on the service, having purchased Stringify last year.

 Essential reading: The best IFTTT recipes